Muhammadibra40/loan-approval-prediction/README.md

 Diabetes is a serious chronic disease affecting millions worldwide.
 Predicting who may develop diabetes can help in early detection and prevention, thereby reducing complications and healthcare costs.

-In this project 4 machine learning models twere trained to predict whether an individual likely has diabetes based on various health metrics such as **glucose level, BMI, age, blood pressure, insulin**, and the best model was chosen to be deployed.
+In this project multiple models were trained and tuned their parameters to predict whether an individual likely has diabetes based on various health metrics such as **glucose level, BMI, age, blood pressure, insulin**, and the best model was chosen to be deployed.
 The project demonstrates a complete ML workflow: preprocessing, model training, evaluation, and prediction.

 ---